TruLaw is investigating the Breast Mesh Lawsuits.

 Question: How to file a breast mesh lawsuit?

-Answer: Women who experienced complications from breast mesh implants including GalaFLEX, Phasix, AlloMax, and FlexHD can file product liability lawsuits against manufacturers alleging defective medical devices used without proper FDA approval for breast surgery.
+Answer: Women who experienced complications from breast mesh implants including GalaFLEX, Phasix, AlloMax, and FlexHD may be able to file product liability claims against manufacturers alleging defective medical devices used without specific FDA clearance for breast surgery.

-On this page, we’ll answer this question in further depth, breast mesh manufacturers facing legal scrutiny, and much more.
+On this page, we’ll answer this question in further depth, discuss breast mesh manufacturers under legal review, and much more.

 Overview of Filing a Breast Mesh Lawsuit

-Major medical device manufacturers including Becton Dickinson (BD), C.R.
-Bard, and Ethicon/Johnson & Johnson face legal scrutiny for marketing mesh products for off-label breast surgery applications without adequate safety testing or FDA approval for these specific uses.
+Legal teams are reviewing the conduct of major medical device manufacturers including Becton Dickinson (BD), C.R.
+Bard, and Ethicon/Johnson & Johnson regarding the marketing of mesh products for off-label breast surgery applications.
+These products received FDA clearance for soft tissue repair but have been widely used in breast procedures.

-The FDA issued warnings in 2021 and 2023 stating that no surgical mesh products have been cleared or approved specifically for breast surgery, and that safety and effectiveness remain undetermined for breast applications.
+The FDA issued a letter to healthcare providers in November 2023 stating that no surgical mesh products have been cleared or approved specifically for breast surgery, and that the safety and effectiveness of surgical mesh in breast surgery has not been determined by the FDA.
+This letter informed providers of labeling updates that had been made to certain BD mesh products.

-Breast mesh lawsuits allege manufacturers promoted these products to plastic surgeons for breast reconstruction and augmentation despite lacking breast-specific clinical trial data, downplaying known risks, and failing to provide adequate warnings about complications that often require multiple revision surgeries and cause lasting physical and emotional harm.
+Attorneys are investigating potential claims that manufacturers promoted these products to plastic surgeons for breast reconstruction and augmentation without conducting breast-specific clinical trials or providing adequate warnings about complications that may require multiple revision surgeries and cause lasting physical and emotional harm.

 If you or a loved one experienced complications such as infection, persistent pain, mesh failure, or reconstructive failure after receiving breast mesh implants during reconstruction or augmentation surgery, you may be eligible to seek compensation.